rdbende/Tkinter-extension-widgets/README.md

 ## ToggledFrame

-#### If you want to save whitespace, it's a great idea to use the ToggledFrame
+#### If you want to save whitespace, it's a great idea to use ToggledFrame

 ### Options: